web-infra-dev/rsbuild/packages/document/docs/en/guide/optimization/optimize-bundle.md

 ## Adjust Browserslist

-The Builder will compile the code according to the project's Browserslist config, and inject some Polyfills.
+The Rsbuild will compile the code according to the project's Browserslist config, and inject some Polyfills.
 If the project does not need to be compatible with legacy browsers, you can adjust the Browserslist and drop some legacy browsers, thereby reducing the compilation overhead on syntax and polyfill.

-Builder's default Browserslist config is:
+Rsbuild's default Browserslist config is:

 ```js
 ['> 0.01%', 'not dead', 'not op_mini all'];